-But finding a great policy can get confusing, time-consuming, and frustrating very fast.
-After all, physicians and other high-earning medical professionals possess unique coverage needs.
+But finding a great physician disability insurance policy can get confusing, time-consuming, and frustrating fast.
+After all, physicians possess unique coverage needs.

 Fortunately, the right guidance and research can help you pinpoint your best available options.
 In this guide, we will help you understand exactly what doctors should (and shouldn't) look for when shopping for physician disability insurance.
 That way, you can purchase with confidence and get back to doing what you love.

 Let's get started.

-As a highly trained, highly compensated medical professional, ask yourself the following questions:
+The truth is, the unexpected really can happen to you.
+As a highly-trained, highly-compensated medical professional, ask yourself the following questions:

 - What would you do if you were unable to work?